Change Management | White Paper

 From operational performance to economic performance

-• new technologies and work tools to be implemented (e.g., Digital Transformation, new ERP, Lean Manufacturing…)
+• new technologies and work tools to be implemented (for example: Digital Transformation, a new ERP system, Lean Manufacturing…)

 • adoption of a new corporate culture (e.g., Lean, Agile, Sustainability…)